 The best mushroom coffee (and all mushroom coffees for that matter) is a mixture of ground mushrooms with coffee beans.
 The result?
 A smooth, enjoyable beverage with added health benefits.

 Your best mushroom coffee pick may have one or a few varieties of medicinal (traditional, not psychedelic) mushrooms like reishi, cordyceps, Chaga, and turkey’s tail.

 When eaten alone, these mushrooms have a slightly earthy, nutty, or sweet taste, and blending them with coffee makes for a delicious-tasting beverage that’s not so unlike your regular morning brew.

 Mushrooms have been used in traditional medicine for centuries and are known as adaptogens—things that assist in survival during stressful events.
 Drinking mushroom coffee may have a range of benefits, and that’s exactly why people are going crazy for the fungi-filled beverage.

 To be consumed in place of coffee, alongside it, or even mixed in with your favorite beverage of choice, the best mushroom coffee will come in instant or ground form that you can easily scoop into hot water or place in your regular coffee machine.

-Acting just like coffee, most consumers say that the brew tastes just like regular coffee just with a slightly earthy spin.
+And most consumers say that the brew tastes exactly like regular coffee—just with a slightly earthy spin.

 Is Mushroom Coffee Really Good For You?

-The debate of whether or not mushroom coffee is as good for you as the trend suggests varies depending on who you talk to.
-Some evidence says, “of course,” while others say that more research is needed.
+Whether or not mushroom coffee is as good for you is still up for debate.
+People’s opinions will vary depending on who you talk to.
+And, according to some evidence, the answer is “of course,” whereas other experts say that more research is needed.